bkuhn/talks/ELC-2014/compliance.markdown

 # What Can You Do About This?
 (3)

++ But, most importantly:

-+ Join Conservancy's Coalition.
++ Please join Conservancy's Coalition.

-     + Now, the coalition's history:
++ For context, a bit of the coalition's history:

 # Historical BusyBox Enforcement